po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/08-Stu_Logical-Comparison-Operators/README.md

 * As a developer, I want to use comparison and logical operators to create logs that only read true.

-* When I open the console, all the logs should read "true", but right now they do not!
+* When I open the console, all the logs should read `true`, but right now they do not!

-* Open [08-Stu_Logical-Comarision-Operators/Unsolved/script.js]() and examine the code.
+* Open [script.js](08-Stu_Logical-Comparision-Operators/Unsolved/script.js) and examine the code.

 * Using the following questions, try to debug and fix the code: